-When placing concrete or hardscape it is critical to have the soil you are going over to be in an acceptable condition for your project and while things like water migration, possible erosion and other factors are really important, the most important aspect of site-prep is compaction!
+When placing concrete or hardscape, it is critical to have the soil you are going over to be in an acceptable condition for your project.
+While things like water migration, possible erosion and other factors are very important, the most important aspect of site-prep is compaction!
 All your efforts at placing a great slab, building a beautiful house, all fall apart if the foundation you are building on fails!

 On building sites, there are usually two choices that contractors will use to accomplish soil compaction:

-A “Tamping Rammer” or sometimes referred to as a “Jumping Jack”, these units are designed to jump up and down vertically on a small plate or 'shoe' area at the base of the unit which impacts the soil to achieve compaction.
+- A “Tamping Rammer”—or sometimes referred to as a “Jumping Jack”—is designed to jump up and down vertically on a small plate or 'shoe' area at the base of the unit which impacts the soil to achieve compaction.

-Or you can use a “Vibrating Compaction Plate” unit to create soil compaction, These units vibrate the soil migrating the particles around and finally “locking” the particles into a non-moving compacted state.
+- Or you can use a “Vibratory Plate Compactor” to create soil compaction.
+These units vibrate the soil, shifting the particles and “locking” them into a non-moving compacted state.

 RAMMER PLATE COMPACTOR

-SOIL is the first consideration to consider when choosing the right compactor unit — and to keep things simple — soil types can be grouped into 2 major types...
+Soil is the first factor to consider when choosing the right compactor — and to keep things simple — soil types can be grouped into 2 major types...

 Cohesive soil is made up mostly of clay, silt, very fine particles that are mostly too small to see.
-This material is easily molded when moist and holds its shape and becomes very hard when dried.
+This material is easily molded when moist, holds its shape, and becomes very hard when dried.
 (Ever have a dirt-clod fight with your brother growing up?
 You probably could have called it a COHESIVE SOIL fight.)
 When compacting cohesive soil, a RAMMER works best as its ramming action removes air pockets and locks the soil together.